She is a magic.

 He entered the house and was surprised to see Duggu.

 “Are waah!
-Come here Duggu, look what I got for you,” he took out dozens of kismi bar chocolates from his old Lenin shirt.
+Come here Duggu, look what I got for you.”
+He took out a dozen of kismi bar chocolates from his old Lenin shirt.

 Duggu ran and grasped them all.
 He was all renovated.
 For a seven-year-old chap, chocolates can mean everything.